JordyAaldering/Big-Data/docs/assignment05.md

 Since this is just an example, we will just print a message to show that we made some profit.

 We are going to apply this function by using the [`foreachBatch`](https://spark.apache.org/docs/latest/structured-streaming-programming-guide.html#foreachbatch) method on the stream.
-This method applies the function to each incoming batch of the streaming data, which might contain multiple listings.
+This method applies the function to each incoming batch of the streaming data.
+This batch is a dataset since it might contain multiple listings.

 ```scala
 def processBatch(batchDF: Dataset[Row]) = {